Virginia hit-and-run accident attorneys

 In a best-case scenario, the driver that injured you will have adequate insurance and be apprehended by law enforcement.
 You can then file a claim to seek compensation from their insurance company, and you may be able to file a lawsuit against that person directly as well.

 Unfortunately, in most cases, the hit-and-run driver is never caught.
 This scenario leaves you with no other choice but to seek compensation from your own insurance company through your uninsured motorist policy.
 But your insurer may not be eager to pay.
 Your insurance company may deny your claim; delay paying your claim; or offer you a payout that is less than adequate for your needs.

-Skilled attorneys, like our team at GibsonSingleton Virginia Injury Attorneys, have spent whole careers dealing with insurance companies - both as advocates and adversaries.
+Skilled Gloucester attorneys, like our team at GibsonSingleton Virginia Injury Attorneys, have spent whole careers dealing with insurance companies - both as advocates and adversaries.
 We know the laws that govern the insurance industry, and we know how to handle uninsured motorist claims.
-To speak to a Middle Peninsula lawyer who wants to help you recover financially, call (804) 413-6777 for a free consultation.
-We offer a no-fee guarantee.
+To speak to a Middle Peninsula lawyer who wants to help you recover financially, call (804) 413-6777 or toll-free at (855) 781-6777 for a free consultation.
+We offer a Zero Fee Guarantee.

 - Hit-and-Run Crashes: Prevalence, Contributing Factors and Countermeasures - AAA